qBraid/qBraid/CONTRIBUTING.md

 ### Submitting a Pull Request
 When you are ready to submit a PR:

-- **Title**: Choose a title that is short, detailed, and understandable for all.
+- **Title**: Choose a title that is short, detailed, and easily understandable.
 - **Description**: Provide a brief description of the changes.
 Include the context and motivation behind the PR, if relevant.
-- **Link Issues**: If your PR resolves an open issue, link it using the phrase "Closes" followed by the issue number (e.g., `Closes #123`).
+- **Link Issues**: If your PR resolves an open issue, link it using the keyword "Closes" followed by the issue number (e.g., `Closes #123`).

 Remember, it's perfectly fine to submit a draft pull request if your code is still a work-in-progress.
 We're here to help!